kubernetes-sigs/kube-api-linter/docs/linters.md

 ## OptionalFields

-The `optionalfields` linter checks that all fields marked as optional adhere to being pointers and having the `omitempty` value in their `json` tag where appropriate.
+The `optionalfields` linter checks that all fields marked as optional adhere to being pointers and having either the `omitempty` or `omitzero` value in their `json` tag where appropriate.
+Currently `omitzero` is handled only for fields with struct type.

 If you prefer to avoid pointers where possible, the linter can be configured with the `WhenRequired` preference to determine, based on the serialization and valid values for the field, whether the field should be a pointer or not.
+For example
-For example, an optional string with a non-zero minimum length does not need to be a pointer, as the zero value is not valid, and it is safe for the Go marshaller to omit the empty value.
+- an optional string with a non-zero minimum length does not need to be a pointer, as the zero value is not valid, and it is safe for the Go marshaller to omit the empty value.
+- an optional struct having omitzero json tag with a non-zero minimum properties does not need to be a pointer, as the zero value is not valid, and it is safe for the Go marshaller to omit the empty value.

 In certain use cases, it can be desirable to not omit optional fields from the serialized form of the object.
 In this case, the `omitempty` policy can be set to `Ignore`, and the linter will ensure that the zero value of the object is an acceptable value for the field.